Aphorica/server-event-docs/Demo.md

   package to register, maintain, and invoke server-side notifications.

 ## Caveats
-- <em style="color:red">IN PROGRESS - STILL DEVELOPING</em>
+- <em style="color:red">IN PROGRESS - STILL DEVELOPING</em> This
+  documentation
-  is what _should_ be happening.
+  describes what _should_ be happening.
 If not, well, I'm working on it.
 - (pull requests welcome, but we need to tightly coordinate any merges.)
 - Read the document pages in this guide for each of the modules for more    detailed information on their use/implementation.